 Yes, I know that gochujang (red chili paste) is spicy; but go against your instincts and refrain from grabbing a tissue.
 Blowing your nose in public is considered, especially while eating, rude.

 If that drip just won’t quit, politely excuse yourself and take care of business in the restroom.

 The number four is unlucky in Korea because it sounds similar to the word for “death”.
-You may notice many buildings don’t have a fourth floor, or it will be labelled “F”.
+You may notice many buildings don’t have

 It’s also considered unlucky to give gifts in fours.